 The Last Trimmer You’ll Ever Need?

-I am really excited about reviewing this Brio Beardscape Beard Hair Trimmer, seen many videos and recommendations on how well it works.
-So I finally got my hands on one, after purchasing it on Amazon.
+I am really excited about reviewing this Brio Beardscape Beard Hair Trimmer; I have seen many videos and recommendations on how well it works.
+So, I finally got my hands on one after purchasing it on Amazon.
 I will be taking it through the course of cutting my hair with it, trimming my beard, and using it as a groin trimmer.
-This is advertised as the last trimmer you’ll ever need and I will test that out in this Brio Beardscape Beard Hair Trimmer Review.
+This is advertised as the last trimmer you’ll ever need, and I will test that out in this Brio Beardscape Beard Hair Trimmer Review.

-In full disclosure, I have recently joined the Brio affiliate program and there will be links provided that I make a small commission on.
-I purchased this trimmer with my own money and my review is honest and will not affect how I review a product.
-This is a small website and I am really happy to be joining the Brio Affiliate program as they have amazing products and I use the Brio every week for my grooming.
+I have recently joined the Brio affiliate program, and there will be links provided that will allow me to make a small commission on purchases through my links.
+I purchased this trimmer with my own money, and my review is honest and will not affect how I review a product.
+This is a small website, and I am really happy to be joining the Brio Affiliate program as they have amazing products.
+I use the Brio every week for my grooming.